This post is also available in: English (US)

 Difficulty in Measurement

 Given that measuring and reacting to negative symptoms isn’t enough, the best way to manage your sender reputation is to avoid these issues altogether by eliminating the possibilities for them to exist.
-Spam complaints, hard bounces and spam traps all stem from known, and sometimes common, lead generation and sending behaviors like sending without permission, or sending to recipients for years even though they’ve never engaged.
-You can easily preempt reputation damage by implementing industry standard best practices in your marketing operations to ensure you only send email that your recipients both want and expect.
-By focusing on delivering high quality, engaging email to interested recipients, you’ll also see increased effectiveness and a better return on your marketing automation investment.
+Spam complaints, hard bounces, and spam traps all stem from known, and sometimes common, lead generation and sending behaviors like sending without permission, or sending to recipients for years even though they’ve never engaged.
+You can easily preempt reputation damage by implementing industry standard best practices in your marketing operations to ensure you only send emails that your recipients both want and expect.
+By focusing on delivering high-quality, engaging emails to interested recipients, you’ll also see increased effectiveness and a better return on your marketing automation investment.

 About the author

 Jake Hoiby is an email deliverability expert that manages email systems, sender reputation, and user compliance.
 He teaches small businesses how to avoid common pitfalls of email marketing and ensure their email reaches the inbox.
 In his spare time, you’ll find him building, automating, and tinkering with just about everything.